Scale-free vortex cascade emerging from random forcing in a strongly coupled system

 Viser innførsler relatert til tittel, forfatter og emneord.

-Trends and variability of polar mesopause region temperatures attributed to atmospheric dynamics and solar activity Holmen, Silje Eriksen (Doctoral thesis; Doktorgradsavhandling, 2016-12-19)The mesopause region can be considered a "boundary region" between the neutral atmosphere, where atmospheric constituents and momentum are transported mainly by winds and turbulent eddies, and the ionosphere, where the ...
+Trends and variability of polar mesopause region temperatures attributed to atmospheric dynamics and solar activity Holmen, Silje Eriksen (Doctoral thesis; Doktorgradsavhandling, 2016-12-19)The mesopause region can be considered a "boundary region" between the neutral atmosphere, where atmospheric constituents and momentum are transported mainly by winds and turbulent eddies, and the ionosphere, where the main transport mechanism is molecular diffusion.
+In the mesopause, complex interactions between dynamics and photochemistry occur, and we are far from a complete understanding of these ...